Skip to main content

 DISTRIBUTED BY HASH(event_id)

-The materialized view can aggregate data by minute, achieving a certain level of aggregation.
+The materialized view can aggregate data by minute, which can also achieve a certain aggregation effect.
 For example:

 CREATE MATERIALIZED VIEW sync_mv